perrybutler/rapid-server/README.md

     app.use(express.static(__dirname + "/../test-static/"));
     var server = app.listen(9888);

 I was curious about nginx performance so I got that installed.
 Then I ran the same benchmarks twice against all of the web servers in my test environment, which are configured to serve up the same "hello world" html page.
-Here are the results:
+Here are the results, sorted from best to worst:

-    **ab -n 10000 -c 100**
+    ab -n 10000 -c 100
-    server - first run - second run nginx - 2819 RPS - 2945 RPS
+    server - first run - second run rapid server - 4784 RPS - 4648 RPS
-    apache - 834 RPS - 819 RPS
     iis 7.5 - 4763 RPS - 4672 RPS
+    nginx - 2819 RPS - 2945 RPS
     node.js - 1185 RPS - 1235 RPS
-    rapid server - 4784 RPS - 4648 RPS
+    apache - 834 RPS - 819 RPS

 Holy crud!
 Stay tuned...